What I Offer

 I introduce, demonstrate, and have students practice Visual Learning Strategies.
 Inspired by the three question visual thinking strategies protocol, I will show that this discussion-based teaching and learning strategy not only includes all four domains of language learning, but is an effective tool across the curriculum.

-During the VLS workshop I introduce my nonfiction illustrated books, exploring global cultures through the lens of human commonalities — walls, immigrant stories, traditions for welcoming babies, and the daily life of children .
+During the VLS workshop I introduce my nonfiction illustrated books, exploring global cultures through the lens of human commonalities — statues, walls, immigrant stories, traditions for welcoming babies, and the daily life of children .

 Visual Learning Strategies Are So Much Fun as you Discover Your World!